Estimated reading time: 6 minutes

 While these two jobs might sound the same, there are several differences between them.
 Let’s review the similarities and differences to help you choose the best career path for you and your goals.

 Medical Office Specialist and a Medical Assistant: Both Public Facing Roles

 As a medical office specialist and a medical assistant, you could work in a doctor’s office and be front-facing.
-That means in both careers, you’ll have to deal with people coming into the office or medical clinic, though there will be a few differences in the capacity of how you deal with them.
+That means in both careers, you’ll have to deal with people coming into the office or medical clinic, though there will be a few differences in how you deal with them.

 Medical Office Specialist vs. Medical Assistant: Both Roles Usually Require Office Work

-Both deal with the public on a daily basis.
+Both deal with the public daily.